LogicLogic in Rocq

 Qed.

-As usual, we can also destruct H right when we introduce it,
+As usual, we can also destruct H right at the point where we

 Lemma and_example2' :